Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-data-grid.markdown

 You can monitor the `hello` cluster you deployed using any of the following administration tools.

-* Helm chart: run the following command to print the status of the 'hello' release in the command window.
+* Helm: Run the following command to print the status of the 'hello' release in the command window.

 ```bash
 helm status hello